 Financial institutions are no strangers to audits.
-For leaders in such organizations, it can feel like all day is taken up preparing for, planning around, and responding to some form of audit.
+For leaders in such organizations, it can feel like all day is taken up preparing for, planning around, and responding to some form of an audit.
 Nevertheless, adding an IT audit into the mix can pay big dividends in the security department for banks, credit unions, and other financial institutions.

 Financial institutions must secure customer information, ensure customer data is disposed of appropriately, anticipate cyber security threats and other hazards that might impact systems and networks, and put controls in place to prevent illicit access and protect the institution and its customers.